UBS makes private markets push with Partners Group tie-up

 By Oliver Hirt and Brenna Hughes Neghaiwi

-ZURICH, Oct 30 (Reuters) - UBS UBSG.S is entering into a tie-up with Switzerland's Partners Group PGHN.S, the bank said on Friday, in a move to give its clients access to lucrative private markets, normally accessable by only the wealthiest investors.
+ZURICH, Oct 30 (Reuters) - UBS UBSG.S is entering into a tie-up with Switzerland's Partners Group PGHN.S, the bank said on Friday, in a move to give its clients access to lucrative private markets normally accessible by only the wealthiest investors.

 The partnership will broaden access to the fast-growing investment niche, allowing UBS clients with more than 20,000 euros ($23,650) to invest as they seek yield in a volatile, low-interest rate environment.